galaxyproject/galaxy-hub/content/ftp-upload/index.md

 In most clients, when a connection is made with `FTP` or `FTPS`, a pop-up server certificate authentication will need to be accepted.

-Need more help?
-See: [Galaxy Help](https://help.galaxyproject.org/)
+For more help ask at [Galaxy Help](https://help.galaxyproject.org/).

 ## Upload using command line